ohpyupi/study.security-plus/security-assessment-and-audits.md

   * Used to troubleshoot DNS-related problems
 * arp
 * ipconfig
+  * Windows built-in CLI tool
   * parameters
     * /all: displays the full TCP/IP configuration information for all adapters
     * /renew: resets the DHCP configuration settings for all adapters
+* ifconfig
+  * A counterpart of ifconfig in Linux distributions

 ### Security Audits
 * Vulnerability Assessment